teambi0s/maldetect/README.md

 ```

-Make sure that you add your API_KEY from virustotal and change the secret key before running it.
+1) Make sure to export the API_KEY from virustotal to .env
+2) Make sure to create and export a secret_key for django to .env